sophiaachungg/constitutional-ai/README.md

 5. SL-CAI model finetuned using reinforcement learning.
 In other words, the preference model provides a reward for generating responses that the judge model scores highly.

 In summary, AI Comparison Evaluations → Preference Model → Reinforcement Learning

+---

+Think back: Does CAI change anything about the underlying architecture presented in the Formal Algorithms paper?

+---

 ### Chain-of-Thought Reasoning in CAI
 Instead of directly choosing "(A)" or "(B)", the feedback model is prompted: